 Same-sex marriage seems like a lousy idea to me.
 Heterosexual pairing-off is the customary foundation of Western society, and the foundation of the self-support that has allowed liberty to flourish in the West as it never has elsewhere.
 Anything that subtracts from the general acceptance of that foundational institution, anything that puts it under a skeptical light or subjects it to critical self-consciousness, weakens the tradition of self-support and endangers our liberty.

 Charles Murray gave some of the key numbers at his American Enterprise Institute lecture in April.
-He separated out for observation the top 20 percent and the bottom 30 percent of the non-Hispanic white population, just to keep race factors out of the analysis.
-That top 20 and bottom 30 he defined by education and occupation.
+He separated out for observation the top twenty percent and the bottom thirty percent of the non-Hispanic white population, just to keep race factors out of the analysis.
+That top twenty and bottom thirty he defined by education and occupation.

-Among the bottom 30 percent, however, across that same half century, the rate of being married plummeted from 83 percent to 48 percent.
+Among the bottom thirty percent, however, across that same half century, the rate of being married plummeted from 83 percent to 48 percent.

 In this context, same-sex marriage is one more outlet for expressive individualism, which is the real ideology of our age.
-The top 20 percent will incorporate same-sex marriage into their lives, those who choose to, with very little effect on their work, their health, or their child-raising practices.
-For the bottom 30 percent it will be one more cause of chaos, disintegration, disease, delinquency, and dependency.
+The top twenty percent will incorporate same-sex marriage into their lives, those who choose to, with very little effect on their work, their health, or their child-raising practices.
+For the bottom thirty percent it will be one more cause of chaos, disintegration, disease, delinquency, and dependency.